ai-anchorite/diffusers-image-fill_v3/README.md

 ## 🖥️ System Requirements & Important Notes

 ### Hardware & Storage:
-- 32GB RAM for comfortable operation
+- 32GB RAM for comfortable operation.
+I wouldn't try with 16GB system RAM.
-- 16GB VRAM recommended (8GB miiight work, but performance may vary).
+- 16GB+ VRAM recommended (12GB will work, but performance may vary).
+  I've added the usual VRAM optimizations, and flushing everything as often as possible!
+But persists in (briefly) touching 12GB VRAM regardless of image size: 1024x1024 == 512x512.
 It's snappy on a 3090.
-- ~20GB free space for download.
-It downloads the required models on 1st generation (models are shared across apps)
+- ~20GB+ free space for download.
+It downloads the required models on 1st generation (models are shared across the three apps).
+Additional models (5-7GB each) can be selected and downloaded in-app.

 ### For Existing Users